-We ran two macrobenchmarks with parallel versions of transitive closure and spanning tree graph algorithms [5] using random graphs consisting of 1000000 vertices where 1000000 unique edges got randomly added to the vertices.
+We ran two macrobenchmarks with parallel versions of transitive closure and spanning tree graph algorithms [6] using random graphs consisting of 1000000 vertices where 1000000 unique edges got randomly added to the vertices.
 All threads start operating on the graph at different randomly determined vertices.
 From then on each thread iterates over the neighbors of a given vertex and tries to process them (transitive closure or spanning tree operation).
 If a neighboring vertex already got processed by a different thread then the vertex is ignored.
-Vertices to be processed are kept in a global queue (which we implemented with a representative selection of our queue implementations).
-When a vertex is processed, then it is removed from the queue and all its unprocessed neighbors are added to the queue.
+Otherwise, the vertex is processed and then added to a global queue (which we implemented with a representative selection of our queue implementations).
+When a thread processed all neighbors of a given vertex it gets a new vertex from the global queue.
 The graph algorithm terminates when the global queue is empty.
-Thus we need to use backoff in these experiments to guarantee correct termination.
-Note that both algorithms tolerate any particular order of elements in the global queue.
+Thus we need to use backoff in these experiments to guarantee correct